LimePoint/opschain-docs/docs/examples/using-secrets-in-your-change.md

     Alter the namespace if you are using a different namespace for your OpsChain installation.
     :::

-2. Update the `secret` project's configuration to include the Kubernetes secret:
+2. Update the `secret` project's `opschain` properties to include the Kubernetes secret:

     ```bash
     opschain project edit-properties -p secret